So, this is a true story…

 When you chase a market where it's making a strong move or a parabolic move, there is no floor to support these higher prices.

 If you compare to markets that exhibit this type of price action that goes up and retraces…

 This type of price action has levels like swing lows to support these higher prices:

 If the market were to reverse, it would find a floor or support, where potentially buying pressure could push the price higher.

-These types of move are more sustainable, because they are a series of higher floors along the way to support higher prices.
+These types of moves are more sustainable, because they are a series of higher floors along the way to support higher prices.